Battle of Clervaux

 The Battle of Clervaux or the Battle for Clervaux (in English sources, Clervaux is occasionally called by the German name Clerf) was an opening engagement of the Battle of the Bulge that took place in the town of Clervaux in northern Luxembourg.
 It lasted from December 16 to 18, 1944.
-German forces encircled numerically inferior American forces, primarily from the 110th Regiment and the 109th Field Artillery Battalion, and quickly forced them to surrender.
+German forces encircled numerically inferior American forces, primarily from the 28th Infantry Division's 110th Infantry Regiment and the 109th Field Artillery Battalion, and quickly forced them to surrender.
 The battle has been referred to as the Luxembourg "Alamo".

-Clervaux was the first tank battle of the Ardennes offensive and ended in total disaster for the Americans, who permanently lost nearly 60 tanks while the Germans lost only four.
+Clervaux was the first tank battle of the Ardennes offensive and ended in defeat for the Americans, who permanently lost nearly 60 tanks while the Germans lost four.

 Background

 Striking at 5:30 a.m. on Saturday, 16 December, the Germans achieved almost total surprise in breaking through Allied lines, beginning what is commonly called the Battle of the Bulge.
-The German goal was to separate the American forces from the British and Canadian forces, and take the important port city of Antwerp.
+The German goal was to separate the American forces from the British and Canadian forces, and retake the important port city of Antwerp.
 By late afternoon the Germans had 14 divisions operating in the Ardennes, but the number would swell to an estimated 25 divisions with 600 tanks and 1,000 aircraft.
 The U.S. 106th Division, located in the most exposed positions along the corps line, and the 28th Division took the brunt of the attack.
 The 106th was later described as being "newly arrived and unpracticed", while the 28th had recently suffered heavy casualties in fighting to clear enemy forces from the Hürtgen Forest.
 For their part, the German forces were hampered by a lack of adequate preparatory reconnaissance.
 There was also a mismatch between the quality of their armored and SS formations, which fought well, and that of their regular infantry units, which consisted largely of poorly trained and poorly motivated replacements.